 Carmelyn Malalis ’01

-“Our challenge at the Commission is not just enforcing the city’s Human Rights Law, but also educating the public about why the protections of the law are so important.
-We explain ‘difference’ and understanding.
-We talk about fair housing and recovering from the trauma of violence.
+“At the New York City Commission on Human Rights, my challenge was not just enforcing the city’s Human Rights Law, but also educating the public about why the protections of the law are so important.
+We talked about fair housing and recovering from the trauma of violence.
 For a lot of people, their jobs inform their most basic sense of identity,” says Carmelyn, who previously practiced with Outten & Golden and Sullivan & Cromwell.

 “Strangers meet and a likely first question is: ‘What do you do?’
 So much is assumed from what a person does for a living and even more is assumed from the fact that someone is employed or unemployed.
-There are basic, everyday economic and social barriers that keep people from engaging with and understanding their fellow New Yorkers,” she explains. ”At the Commission, we work to improve our communication channels and collaborative efforts with other agencies, legal advocates and community groups.
-My goal is to help people to transcend those barriers, to help them imagine walking in someone else’s shoes so that we can all move forward together.”
+There are basic, everyday economic and social barriers that keep people from engaging with and understanding their fellow New Yorkers,” she explains.
+“During my tenure at the Commission and moving forward, the goal is to improve our communication channels and collaborative efforts with other agencies, legal advocates and community groups,” says Carmelyn.
+“In everything I do, my goal is to help people to transcend those barriers, to help them imagine walking in someone else’s shoes so that we can all move forward together.”

 US District Court for the Southern District of New York, New York, New York